ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 {: #upgrading-ui}
 {: ui}

 Upgrade to a new version when [restoring a backup](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#restore-backup-ui) from the _Backups_ menu of your _Deployment dashboard_.
-Click **Restore** on a backup to bring up a dialog box where you can change some options for the new deployment.
+Click **Restore** on a backup to the provisioning page on a new tab, where you can change some options for the new deployment.
 One of the options is the database version, which is auto-populated with the versions available for you to upgrade to.
-Select a version and click **Restore** to start the provision and restore process.
+Select a version and click **Create** to start the provision and restore process.

 ### Upgrading through the CLI
 {: #upgrading-cli}